This post may contain affiliate links meaning I get commissions for purchases made through links in this post.

 Recommended Science Books for Kids

 If you had fun with this science activity, try one of these other science books to get a giant list of ideas to keep the curiosity flowing.
+These books are great for diving into even more science activities for kids.
+Page after page of fun ideas that the kids will love to do.

-So how do the dancing works work?
+So how do the dancing worms work?

 The acetic acid in the vinegar reacts with the bicarbonate soda.
 The reaction causes bubbles to form and lift the gummy worm.